Table of Contents

-By working with professional business dashboards containing a cohesive mix of real-time or daily insights as well as weekly and monthly data, you will streamline your operational performance across the board while improving internal communications significantly.
+By working with professional business dashboards containing a cohesive mix of real-time or daily insights as well as weekly and monthly data, you will streamline your performance across the board while improving internal communications significantly.
 In that sense, you should probably ask yourself the question, “When shouldn't I use operational reporting tools?”

 a) Real-time operational reporting

 Real-time analytics serve up operational data at the moment.
 By accessing a mix of visualizations that provide insights as they happen, managers or operatives across departments can respond to trends as they unfold.
-In doing so, it’s possible to make informed decisions concerning issue management, departmental performance, and short-term operational strategy.
+In doing so, it’s possible to make informed decisions concerning issue management, departmental performance, and short-term operations strategy.
 Ultimately, real-time analytics makes businesses responsive, adaptable, and communicative, resulting in improved organizational output as well as profitability.

 b) Monthly operational reporting